Gubi0609/uni-notes/HOME.md

 >
 > ``` dataview
 > list
-> from #subject and -"Templates/subject.md"
+> from #subject and -"Templates/subject.md" and -"External"
 > sort file.name
 > ```